RoryLiang/pytorch-deep-learning/README.md

-# Pytorch-AAE
+# pytorch-AAE
-A pytorch implementation for Adversarial Autoencoders (AAE)
+A pytorch implementation for Autoencoders(AE), Variational Autoencoders (VAE) and Adversarial Autoencoders (AAE).